 Check if you need a visa before travelling to Thailand.

 The visa requirements are different for many countries; some nationalities do not need visas for a stay less than 30 days, some nationalities can obtain their visas when they arrive at the airport, and some nationalities must obtain a visa in advance.

 Always check the visa requirements for your country to make sure you are allowed to enter Thailand!

 Pack For Hot, Humid Weather

-The weather in Thailand is over hot and humid.
+The weather in Thailand is hot and humid.
 That’s just a fact when considering Thailand travel tips.

 Unless you are in higher altitudes where the temperature drops a bit, pack plenty of lightweight, breathable warm weather clothes.

 Prepare to Pay with Cash

 Paying with cash is much more convenient than paying with a card in Thailand.

 Street markets, local restaurants, and many tourist attractions usually only accept cash as payment, but luckily ATMs are frequent in touristy areas.

-Make sure you alert your bank that you’ll be travelling so they don’t assume you transactions in Thailand are a fraud.
+Make sure you alert your bank that you’ll be travelling so they don’t assume your transactions in Thailand are a fraud.